-- 2: Attempt sending
+2: Attempt sending

-- 3: while sending unsuccessful do
+3: while sending unsuccessful do

 - 4: $i \leftarrow i + 1$

-- 5: Pick a value from the interval $[0, c^i]$ uniformly at random and wait that many time units
+- Pick a value from the interval [0, ci] uniformly at random and wait that many time units

 - 6: Attempt sending again

 - 7: end while

-- c is some constant, often 2. - We've already seen random exponential backoff in Chapter 4 as a way to deal with lock contention without queues.
-In the current scenario, queues are not an option as there is no shared memory. - Growing the range of values $[0, c^i]$ after every failed transmission attempt allows the system to adapt dynamically to the number of senders, as each sender spreads out its transmissions more when the number of senders is large, but still does not waste too much time when the number of senders is small. - Both Aloha and random exponential backoff waste slots, in which more or fewer than one sender send.
+- c is some constant, often 2. - We are going to see backoff protocols also in different contexts, e.g. in Chapter 10 as a way to deal with lock contention. - Growing the range of values $[0, c^i]$ after every failed transmission attempt allows the system to adapt dynamically to the number of senders, as each sender spreads out its transmissions more when the number of senders is large, but still does not waste too much time when the number of senders is small. - Both Aloha and random exponential backoff waste slots, in which more or fewer than one sender send.
 If it is possible to coordinate a schedule implicitly or explicitly, the frequency of successful transmissions can be improved significantly.

-Definition 10.30 (Duty Cycling).
+Definition 5.30 (Duty Cycling).
 Nodes in a network may agree on periods of time in which no messages are exchanged.
 During these periods the nodes may remain in a low-power sleep mode to conserve energy.
 This called duty cycling.